semyonf1l1pp0v/Database-labs1/README.md

-Tasks from first semester of learning Database in university - mainly focused on writing requests, not creating own databases.
-See
+Tasks from first semester of learning Database in university - mainly focused on writing requests, not creating and working with own databases.
+FILES WILL BE UPLOADED SOON